 Historically, it is interesting to note that Indian mathematicians were studying these types of numerical sequences well before Fibonacci.
-In particular, about fifty years before Fibonacci introduced his sequence, Acharya Hemachandra (1089 - 1173) considered the following problem, which is from the biography of Hemachandra in the MacTutor History of Mathematics Archive at http://www-groups.dcs.st-and.ac.uk/ history/Biographies/Hemachandra.html.
+In particular, about fifty years before Fibonacci introduced his sequence, Acharya Hemachandra (sometimes spelled Hemchandra) (1089 - 1173) considered the following problem, which is from the biography of Hemachandra in the MacTutor History of Mathematics Archive at https://mathshistory.st-andrews.ac.uk/Biographies/Hemchandra/.